 5. Suzzallo Library, University of Washington

 Construction on Suzzallo Library took nearly 27 years.
-The highly elaborate cathedral-style reading room is a designated silent study area, and is frequently recognized as one of the most beautiful of its kind.
+The highly elaborate cathedral-style reading room is a designated silent study area and is also frequently recognized as one of the most beautiful of its kind.

 6. Linderman Library, Lehigh University

-Linderman is memorable for its central rotunda, lit with a stained-glass sky-light in the shape of a mandala.
-The Library opened its doors in 1878, and was renovated in 2005.
-Donated to Lehigh by Asa Packer, the library is known to students as “Lucy” after the donor’s daughter.
+Linderman is memorable for its central rotunda, lit with a stained-glass skylight in the shape of a mandala.
+The Library opened its doors in 1878 and was then renovated in 2005.
+Asa Packer donated the library.
+Students call the library “Lucy,” named after Packer’s daughter.

 7. George Peabody Library, Johns Hopkins University

-The Peabody Library was funded by Baltimore philanthropist George Peabody and was dedicated in 1890.
-While part of Johns Hopkins’ library system, the Peabody Library is public and open to the people of Baltimore.
+Dedicated in 1890, Baltimore philanthropist George Peabody funded the Peabody Library.
+While part of Johns Hopkins’ library system, the Peabody Library is public and also open to the people of Baltimore.